ganeti/ganeti/doc/design-storagetypes.rst

 template that is not allowed by the ipolicy.
 This is not possible if the template is not enabled by the cluster.

-FIXME: In what way should verification between the enabled disk templates in the cluster and in the ipolicy take place?
+The ipolicy also contains a list of enabled disk templates.
+Since the cluster- wide enabled disk templates should be a stronger constraint, the list of enabled disk templates in the ipolicy should be a subset of those.
+In case the user tries to create an inconsistent situation here, gnt-cluster should emit a warning.

 We consider the first disk template in the list to be the default template for instance creation and storage reporting.
 This will remove the need to specify